 Table of Contents

-- Common Vulnerabilities and Exposures: The Key to Secure IT Systems
+Common Vulnerabilities and Exposures: Key to Strengthening Cybersecurity

 In an era dominated by digital transformation, Common Vulnerabilities and Exposures (CVE) play a pivotal role in cybersecurity frameworks across industries.
 CVE is not just a technical term for security professionals but a foundational tool to identify, categorize, and address security weaknesses that could be exploited by attackers.